Megwana/battleship01/README.md

 3. The game would break in multiple places due to lack of error handling placed.
 I have since inserted multiple improvements such as:
 - The game no longer breaks if empty data is input.

+These corrections can be seen in my ValueError feature screenshots provided for `Row`, `Column` and `take_name_input`.

 - The game can end or restart should the user select yes or no (y / n).
 This applies to both instances, if they win or lose.
+This is because I add a 'while' loop for when the game ends after 10 ships are hit and another 'while' loop for when the number of turns == 0.
 - Players can no longer input their first name with any digits, it will only allow 1 letter or more.

 4. The game would print the old guess board from the previous game if the player opted 'y' to play again.
 To fix this, I created a reset_board function.
 That will reset the board and hidden pattern.
 This is then called after the welcome function in the `main` game play.

 To conclude, the game use to previously break due to lack of error/exception handling which allowed blank entries to be input.
-However, this is no longer an issues and the game runs consistently.
+However, this is no longer an issue and the game runs consistently and effectively.

 # Deployment